 Bobble Stitch Lesson from Easy Crochet

-You can use this stitch for crochet tops.
-It creates a wonderful drape!
+You can use this stitch for crochet tops too since it creates a wonderful drape!

 Blueberry Stitch Tutorial from Desert Blossom Crafts

-This spike stitch tutorial uses only single crochets!
+This spike stitch tutorial uses only single crochets to create a unique and different stitch to look at.

 The only complicated part of this stitch are the color changes, which are really not that difficult.
 With practice, you will be doing this stitch and the color changes with ease.